These white chenille pumpkins make great use of an old bedspread. The project is easy to do and the result is stunning!

 Instructions

-- Coil your wire into a 3 spiral pieces , and spray it with gold paint.
-Let them sit aside to dry.
+- Coil your wire into a 3 spiral pieces, and spray it with gold paint.
+Let the pieces sit aside to dry.

 - Cut a circle from the chenille bedspread that is large enough to wrap the faux pumpkin smoothly with not too much extra material.

 - Repeat for each of the pumpkins.
-Do them in three sizes.
+Choosing three different sizes of pumpkins makes this project look great!.

 - Cut the branches into 3 short pieces.
-Coil the sprayed wire around the base of each of the branches and hot glue it in place.
+Coil the sprayed wire around the base of each of the branch pieces.

-- Glue the stems to the top of the chenille pumpkins.
+- Glue the stems to the top of the chenille pumpkins (if your faux pumpkins have plastic stems, remove those before doing this step).

-- Take your white thread and needle and stitch it loosely through the outside of the chenille circle.
+- Take your white thread and needle and stitch it loosely through the outside of the chenille circles.

 - Stitch it in place firmly.